DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 out what your character would do.
 Creativity and thinking outside the box (i.e., exact rules) is encouraged.
 7. The GM might announce an *Epic Event*.
-   - Each player involved in the Epic Event will draw 5 cards to attempt to pass an unknown number of checks as a group.
+   - Each player involved will draw 5 cards to attempt to pass an unknown number of checks as a group.
-   - You and the other players will work together to pass the checks, with the added option of being able to sacrifice additional cards to increase your Mod by +1 for each card sacrificed.
+   - You and the other players will work together to pass the checks, with the added option of being able to discard additional cards to increase your Mod by +1 for each card sacrificed.
-8. Your character may need to take a rest during a session to recharge their Energy Points or heal their Health Points.
-You can take a *Quick Rest*, which takes about 30 minutes of in-game time, or a *Full Rest*, which is a full 8 hours of in-game time.
+8. Your character may need to rest to recharge Energy Points or heal Health Points.
+A *Quick Rest* takes about 30 minutes of in-game time.
+A *Full Rest* is a full 8 hours of in-game time.
-  - On a *Quick Rest*, each player draws 3 cards and sums up the total value of those cards to determine how many Energy Points and Health Points your character regains.
+  - On a *Quick Rest*, each player draws 3 cards and sums up the total value to determine how many Energy Points and Health Points regained.
 Face Cards and Aces retain their value (J=11, Q=12, K=13, A=14).
 Reference the Full Guide for more details on taking a *Quick Rest*.
   - On a *Full Rest*, shuffle your discard pile back into your deck.
 You also replenish all expended Energy Points and your Health Points return to their maximum.
-   - If you run out of cards before you can successfully take a *Full Rest*, you may shuffle and always draw with the Lower Hand, making it harder to succeed.
+   - If you run out of cards before you can successfully take a Full Rest, you may shuffle, but must always draw with one (1+) Lower Hand until your next Full Rest.
      This signifies your character running out of Stamina during a long day.
    - On a *Full Rest*, you may return both Jokers from the discard pile to your hand as Fate Cards if they were used.
 Return any Aces back to your deck before shuffling for a *Full Rest*.
 9. If your group turns to violence to solve issues, the DM will announce the beginning of Combat, where each involved character will draw a Target Card to determine turn order.